 The main reason for this is that, unfortunately, they can all cause severe illness and are often life-threatening.
-Leptospirosis is also zoonotic which means infection can be passed to owners too, putting them at risk of severe illness also.
-As a result, it is considered that prevention via vaccination is the best method of dealing with these diseases, as treatment won’t always guarantee recovery.
+Leptospirosis is also zoonotic ,which means the infection can be passed to humans.
+This puts owners at risk of severe illness also.
+As a result, it is considered that prevention via vaccination is the best method of dealing with these diseases.
+Treatment won’t always guarantee recovery.

-Crucially, you won’t always be aware that your puppy might be at risk either, as these diseases can survive in the environment or be spread by wildlife.
+Crucially, you won’t always be aware that your puppy might be at risk.
+These diseases can survive in the environment or be spread by wildlife.

 How do vaccines work?

 The overall aim of a vaccine is to prevent your pet from getting ill for the targeted disease.
 It does this by deliberately exposing the immune system to a small amount of the disease-causing agent in a harmless form.
 This prompts your body to react and produce antibodies to fight it off.